 1. What is a Large Language Model?

-In simple terms, a large language model (like ChatGPT) is an artificial intelligence that can "understand human language and answer questions."
-Unlike a search engine that just helps you find web pages, it directly provides you with an "organized answer."
+Simply put, a large language model (like ChatGPT) is an artificial intelligence that can "understand human language and answer questions."
+Unlike a search engine that just helps you find web pages, it directly gives you an "organized answer."
 However, its responses are not always based on facts but rather on "statistical guesses" derived from vast amounts of language data.

 2. Key Capabilities We Can Actually Perceive

-Large language models have many features, but for ordinary users, the most important and intuitive ones are really just three:
+Large language models have many characteristics, but for ordinary users, the most important and intuitive ones are essentially three points:

 The answers from large models are "predicted," not "thought out" like humans.
 This means:

-• The same question asked at different times may yield different responses;
+- The same question asked at different times may yield different answers;

-Therefore: To use a large model effectively, you must learn to make it provide "structured answers" for easier checking and reuse.
+Therefore: To get work done with a large model, you must learn to make it provide "structured answers" for easier checking and reuse.

-2. Language Translation and Multimodality: Tools to Break Down Information Barriers
+2. Language Translation and Multimodality: A Powerful Tool for Breaking Information Barriers

-It can understand and output multiple languages, as well as interpret images, write code, read tables, and translate "various languages" into content you can understand.
+It can understand and output multiple languages, and can also process images, write code, read tables, translating "various languages" into content you can understand.
 This enables it to:

-• Integrate information in different forms (text, images, code);
+- Integrate information from different forms (text, images, code);

 But if you still use it like a search engine, then it's just a "faster search assistant."